Cascading Agent Failures

 What this pattern forbids.
 No useful constraint; the missing constraint is per-edge validation.

-And the patterns that stand alongside it, or against it —
+The patterns that counter or replace it —

 - complementsUnbounded Subagent Spawn✕— Anti-pattern: a supervisor or orchestrator spawns sub-agents that can themselves spawn sub-agents without a global cap.